-But a further consideration is very important: businesses are not commodities like gold or coffee beans.
+A further consideration is also very important: businesses are not commodities like gold or coffee beans.
 Just because the supply of “businesses for sale” is going up does not mean that the price of a particular business will necessarily be bid down.
 Businesses cannot be considered homogenous.

 In reality, if you have a business that is worth buying, the retirement glut doesn’t mean that much, regardless of the rising supply of businesses for sale.
 It will still be worth buying even if a dozen “similar” businesses are put up for sale.